 Evade: 1. escape or avoid.
 2. avoid giving a direct answer to (a question) 3. escape paying (tax duty).

 So, there really isn’t a huge difference in definitions (apart from the very last point!), but it’s the idea of escape that’s crucial.
 Assuming you owe tax, you can’t legally escape paying it.
-But you can legally avoid certain tax liabilities through clever financial planning, you must always ensure that the steps you take don’t fall foul of HMRC.
-Remember the golden rule: If something looks too good to be true, it probably is!
+But you can legally avoid certain tax liabilities through sensible financial planning, you must always ensure that the steps you take don’t fall foul of HMRC.

 Successive governments have made a point of tackling tax avoidance and have been actively closing loopholes and schemes which take advantage of tax rules.
-This has included schemes used by famous footballers and musicians, as well as large umbrella operations targeting contractors by offering greater take-home pay through “creative” (illegal) use of expense claims.
+This has included schemes used by famous footballers and musicians, as well as rogue umbrella operations targeting contractors by offering greater take-home pay through “creative” (illegal) use of expense claims.
+(If you’re looking for a legitimate Umbrella company then Crunch has a trusted partner who is one of the UK’s leading Umbrella organisations)

 But is tax evasion illegal?
 Is tax avoidance illegal?
 Does anyone even know?